-NONCREDIT ENGLISH AS A SECOND LANGUAGE
+ENGLISH AS A SECOND LANGUAGE

 The noncredit English as a Second Language Program offers free classes for beginning to intermediate level students.
-To register for Noncredit ESL classes, please contact the ESL Office, Harlan Center, Room 101, or call 415.485.9642.
+To register for Noncredit ESL classes, please contact the ESL Office, Harlan Center, Room 101, or call 415,485,9642.

 New students must take a noncredit ESL placement test to assess their level before registering for classes.
 Registration will be completed after taking the placement test.
-Please visit Harlan Center Room 101 or call 415.485.9642 for more information and test dates
+Please visit Harlan Center Room 101 or call 415.485.9642 for more information and test

 Note: Due to space limitations, students may only register for one class at their level.

-Classes are held on both the Indian Valley and Kentfield campuses as well as at the following off-site locations:
+Classes are held on both the Indian Valley and Kentfield campuses.